 cruise to choose?

-a Sydney Ferry from Circular Quay, Sydney Harbour to Darling Harbour and
+a ferry from Circular Quay to Darling Harbour and return

 Once again, the harbour is

 part of the top 5 things to do in Sydney with a ferry ride to Darling